Frequently asked questions about horse mortality insurance

 Our medical/surgical coverage provides reimbursement for medical and surgical expenses (including miscellaneous extras) resulting from a covered illness, injury or condition that does not pre-exist the coverage effective date.

 Markel handles all claims directly with our insured in a straightforward manner.
 Our claims staff can be reached 24-hours a day, 7 days a week.
-They are not only employees, but true horse people who understand first-hand the importance of prompt attention to your horse and have complete authority to make claims decisions on behalf of the company.
+They are not only employees, but true horse people who understand first-hand the importance of prompt attention to your horse.
 We are proud of our reputation for excellent customer service.

 What is guaranteed renewal?